LondonTrustMedia/cs_training/_networking/ip.md

 This layer deals with the low-level sending of data inside a single network, as well as hardware and the communication mechanisms that go into play with it.

 For instance, this layer contains the technology behind wifi or the ethernet port on your computer.
 This layer can also contain things like ethernet cables, fibre-optics and other physical technologies used to transport internet traffic.

+For our needs, this layer isn't too important – we generally work from the Internet layer up.

 ### Internet